cmput415/VCalcBase/README.md

 Updated by: Deric Cheung (dacheung@ualberta.ca)

 # Usage
-## Installing LLVM
+## Installing MLIR
-In this assignment and your final project you will be working with LLVM.
-Due to the complex nature (and size) of the project we did not want to include LLVM as a subproject.
+In this assignment and your final project you will be working with MLIR and LLVM.
+Due to the complex nature (and size) of the project we did not want to include MLIR as a subproject.
 Therefore, there is some additional setup required to get your build up and running.

 ### On a personal machine